 But what if the space simply doesn’t exist for your special room?
 Don’t despair.
 It’s likely that you will have an unused bedroom in the future.
 Plan to later transform that bedroom into the home gym you always wanted.
 You might even design this particular bedroom into your basement, with its own bathroom.
 By doing do now, you’ll have no need to remodel it later.

 Explore Riverbend’s Summerhill design, a spacious conceptual floor plan perfectly suited for big families.
-Or, browse our complete collection of timber frame home floor plans for large families.
 Keep in mind all of our plans can be modified to add square footage or fit your visual preferences.

 Whether you’re looking for more information or would simply like to learn more about us and our services, don’t hesitate to contact us.
 Please follow the link below to access our online form or call us at 888.486.2363 in the US or 888.999.4744 in Canada.
 We look forward to hearing from you.Order Riverbend Brochure Contact Us